LBHackney-IT/housing-finance-interim-api/README.md

-# LBH Base API
+# Housing Finance Interim API

-Base API is a boilerplate code for being reused for new APIs for LBH
+Housing Finance API will be used to serve data for the interim housing finance solution

 ## Stack